brandur/sorg/content/articles/postgres-connections.md

-connection pool, and will allow such an application that's configured with an _N_ × _M_ greater than `max_connections` to closely approach the maximum possible theoretical utilization of available connections, and to also to avoid connection errors caused by going over-limit (although delaying requests while waiting for a connection to become available from PgBouncer is still possible).
+connection pool, and will allow such an application that's configured with an _N_ × _M_ greater than `max_connections` to closely approach the maximum possible theoretical utilization of available connections, and to also avoid connection errors caused by going over-limit (although delaying requests while waiting for a connection to become available from PgBouncer is still possible).